 - Throttle mechanism should be checked for free movement before starting engine. - Engine should be running only when pulley guard is secured in place. - Never run engine without drive belt installed.
-Running an unloaded engine can prove to be dangerous. - Never run engine when the track of the vehicle is raised off the ground. - It can be dangerous to run engine with the cab removed. - Gasoline is flammable and explosive under certain conditions.
-Always perform procedures in a well ventilated area.
+Running an unloaded engine can prove to be dangerous. - Never run engine when the track of -- the vehicle is raised off the ground. - It can be dangerous to run engine with the cab removed. - Gasoline is flammable and explosive under certain conditions.
+Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
-If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Your snowmobile is not designed to be operated on public streets, road or highways.
-In most States and Provinces, it is considered an illegal operation. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
-On such surfaces abnormal and excessive wear of critical parts is inevitable.
+If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Maintain your vehicle in top mechanical condition at all times.

-- Only perform procedures as detailed in this manual.
-Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
-Avoid adding on accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out switch, tether switch or by turning off the key. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the wheather with a snowmobile cover.
+- Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
+On such surfaces abnormal and excessive wear of critical parts is inevitable. - Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
+Avoid adding on accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out switch, tether switch or by turning off the key. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the wheather with a snowmobile cover. - Do not lubricate throttle and/or brake cables and housings.